UNIVERSITY TRACK RESIDENT

 I feel incredibly fortunate to have found a professional home that embraces all of these facets and more.
 When considering residency programs, I knew I wanted to wind up somewhere with robust, full-spectrum training and strong roots in both academic and community medicine.
 But what really kept me here, at the end of the day, was the people.
 I am endlessly inspired by the folks with whom I work every day, and am so grateful to continue serving and learning from the people of North Carolina.
 I look forward to meeting you!

-Clinical interests: LGBTQ+ health, gender-affirming care, trauma-informed care, complex care
+Clinical interests: LGBTQ+ health, trauma-informed care, complex care

 Research interests: health disparities research, community-based participatory research, Photovoice, social medicine, narrative medicine